faust451/faust451.github.io/index.md

 ## 🧑‍💻 Profile

 Hello there!<br>
-I'm a Software Engineer with focus on simplicity, taking ownership and eager to learn.
+I'm a Software Engineer with focus on simplicity, taking ownership and eager to learn.<br>
-Family of Lisp languages kind of my passion, especially Clojure, Guix System, Emacs In my free time, I practice yoga, and enjoy reading fiction, and of course configuring Emacs )
+Family of Lisp languages kind of my passion, especially Clojure, Guix System, Emacs.<br>
+In my free time, I practice yoga, and enjoy reading fiction, and of course configuring Emacs )

 > Quality is not an act, it is a habit.